Roving tabindex 0.3.0

 Events

-The focus of elements can also be controlled by dispatching custom events, either directly on the
+The focus of elements can also be controlled by dispatching custom events, either directly

 <roving-tabindex>